wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 ## Fault-tolerance considerations

-You can configure an Azure Environment to use up to 55 total compute resources.
+You can configure an App Service Environment to use up to 55 total compute resources.
 Of those 55 compute resources, only 50 can be used to host workloads.
 The reason for this is twofold.
 There is a minimum of 2 front-end compute resources.
 That leaves up to 53 to support the worker-pool allocation.
 In order to provide fault tolerance, you need to have an additional compute resource that is allocated according to the following rules:

 - Each worker pool needs at least 1 additional compute resource that is not available to be assigned a workload.
 - When the quantity of compute resources in a worker pool goes above a certain value, then another compute resource is required for fault tolerance.
 This is not the case in the front-end pool.